microsoft/onnxruntime/docs/how-to/quantization.md

 ### Method selection
 The main difference between dynamic quantization and static quantization is how scale and zero point of activation is calculated.
 For static quantization, they are calculated offline with calibration data set.
 All the activations have same scale and zero point.
 While for dynamic quantization, they are calculated on flight and will be specific for each activation, thus they are more accurate but introduce extra computation overhead.

-In general, it is recommended to use dynamic quantization for RNN and transformer-based models, and static quantizaiton for CNN models.
+In general, it is recommended to use dynamic quantization for RNN and transformer-based models, and static quantization for CNN models.

 If both post-training quantization can not meet your accuracy goal, you can try quantization-aware training to retrain the model.
-OnnxRuntime doesn't provide retrain capability now.
-You can retrain you model with original framework and then converted it back to ONNX.
+ONNX Runtime does not provide retraining at this time, but you can retrain your model with the original framework and reconvert back to ONNX.

+## ONNX quantization representation format

 ## List of Supported Quantized Ops
 Please refer to [registry](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/quantization/registry.py) for the list of supported Ops.

 ## Quantization and model opset versions
- Quantization ops were introduced in ONNX opset version 10, so the model which is being quantized must be opset 10 or higher.
-If the model opset version is < 10 then the model should be reconverted to ONNX from its original framework using a later opset.
+Models must be opset10 or higher to be quantized.
+Models with opset < 10 must be reconverted to ONNX from its original framework using a later opset.

 ## Quantization API
-Quantization has 3 main APIs, which corresponds to the 3 quantization method:
+Quantization has 3 main APIs, which corresponds to the 3 quantization methods:
 * quantize_dynamic: dynamic quantization
 * quantize_static: static quantization
 * quantize_qat: quantize-aware training quantization